 Carbon Capture & Sequestration

 Carbon Capture and Sequestration LCM’s technology will employ CCS and reduce hydrogen production carbon emissions by 99%.
 The Project will capture and sequester approximately 1 million metric tons of CO2 per year.
-The CO2 will be safely and permanently stored in deep saline aquifer formations under a long-term agreement with a sequestration services provider.
+The CO2 will be safely and permanently stored in deep saline aquifer formations by a sequestration services provider.

 Department of Energy Incentives